 gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.

 Bringing history to life and making it memorable for our children is important to us.
 We provide a variety of in-school experiences and educational visits so that children can fully immerse themselves in the history of a topic.
-Teachers provide a topic ‘hook’ to excite and engage children during the introduction of new learning, for example presenting an artefact or showing part of a video clip.

 At Brough Primary School we want every child to leave us in Year 6 having had a ‘hands on’ approach to their learning across periods of time from the age of the Dinosaurs up to events within living memory.
 Children should be able to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.